 Daffodils can bring hope to patients suffering from Alzheimer’s disease, as the plant compound galanthamine can delay the onset of symptoms.
 Trials found that daffodils grown under stress at high altitude in the Black Mountains in Wales produced more galanthamine than those grown under normal conditions.
 Narciclasine, another compound present in daffodil bulbs, may be used in the future to treat aggressive brain cancers; studies have also suggested that compounds found in daffodils could help treat Leukaemia, skin and ovarian cancer and depression.

-August and September are an ideal time to plant daffodil bulbs; early planting gives sufficient time for the roots to get established before the cold weather sets in, but now is the ideal time to make your selection as daffodils are in flower.
-Visit botanical gardens now to see different daffodil varieties in flower, inhale their scent and get an idea of their character.
+August and September are an ideal time to plant daffodil bulbs; early planting gives sufficient time for the roots to get established before the cold weather sets in, but spring is the ideal time to make your selection as daffodils are in flower.
+Visit botanical gardens now to see different daffodil varieties in bloom, inhale their scent and get an idea of their character.
 Many gardens will even have a handy plant label marking the daffodil blooms, so you can take down the names of your favourite varieties, and order bulbs to plant later in the year.

 Many different varieties of daffodil can be enjoyed at RHS Garden Wisley, at The National Trust’s Winkworth Arboretum in Godalming, and Nymans in Handcross, West Sussex.
 West Dean Woods near Chichester has a large colony of wild daffodils; it is a Site of Special Scientific Interest, a working woodland, and a private estate, so access is restricted; however a public bridleway running along the western edge provides an excellent vantage point to view the daffodils.

 This article was first published in the March 2015 edition of Vantage Point Magazine.